vkhazin/restfulapi-courseware/README.md

 ## Audience ##

-* Application Architects looking to familiarize themselves with micro-service architecture
+* Application Architects looking to familiarize themselves with micro-service architecture trade-offs compared to a soa and monolithic application architecture
 * Developers eager to get first hand experience building micro-services
 * Operations looking to automate micro-services deployment and monitoring
 * DevOps eager to jump into the modern software delivery mindset